 OIII arc in Gemini

-An arc-shaped emission nebula (referred to as the arc in the rest of the text) in the constellation Gemini with dominant OIII lines and an apparent length of about 14° is presented on this page.
-The object has already been recorded in far UV surveys.
-What is new, however, is that this object can be seen in visible light and that it is a strong OIII emitter.
-This topic is discussed in the section “Classification and discussion of the superstructure”.
+An arc-shaped emission nebula (denoted as the arc in the rest of the text) in the constellation Gemini, with dominant [OIII] lines and an apparent length of about 17°, was detected and is presented on this page.
+This object has already been recorded by a far-UV survey.
+What is new, however, is that this object can be seen in visible light and that it is a strong [OIII] emitter.

 Click on the image for a full scale version.